osrf/gazebo_tutorials/ros_overview/tutorial.md

 simulate a robot in Gazebo using ROS messages, services and dynamic reconfigure Some features of `gazebo_ros_pkgs`:

-- Supports an stand alone system dependency of Gazebo, that has no ROS bindings on its own
+- Supports a stand alone system dependency of Gazebo, that has no ROS bindings on its own
 - Builds with [catkin](http://www.ros.org/wiki/catkin)
 - Treats URDF and [SDF](http://gazebosim.org/sdf.html) as equally as possible
 - Reduces code duplication with Gazebo